chef/chef-web-docs/content/dsl_handler.md

 ### `attribute_changed` event hook

-In a cookbook library file, you can add this in order to print out all attribute changes in cookbooks:
+In a cookbook library file, you can add this to print out all attribute changes in cookbooks:

 ```ruby